kalekundert/parametrize_from_file/README.rst

 .. image:: https://img.shields.io/coveralls/kalekundert/parametrize_from_file.svg
    :target: https://coveralls.io/github/kalekundert/parametrize_from_file?branch=master

-Parametrizing your tests---in other words, separating the test data from the test code---is frequently a good idea.
+Parametrizing your tests—in other words, separating the test data from the test code—is frequently a good idea.
 It makes it easier to add new test cases, while also making it easier to read and understand the test code.

 ``parametrize_from_file`` provides a convenient way to parametrize tests when using the popular pytest_ framework.
 The central idea is to keep the